pointedsphere/NTRU_python/README.md

 This package is a toy implementation created in order to understand the cryptosystem better.
 As such in it's current state it should be approached more cautiously than one usually would approach a cryptosystem implementation found on github.

-Furthermore, note that polynomials are carried out using the `sympy` module, which is not necessarily the most cost effective method especially for larger order polynomial rings.
+Furthermore, note polynomials are carried out using the `sympy` module, which is not necessarily the most cost effective method of polynomial operations especially for larger order polynomial rings.

-Also, note that the encrypted outputs are not compressed in any way.
+Also, note the encrypted outputs are not compressed in any way.
 There are trivial methods one could use to do this, but it is easier to see exactly what is going on with the algorithm without any form of compression.
 As such data here is left uncompressed (for now).